MukeshKumarSingh1/Artificial-Intelligence-for-Beginners/README.md

-Explore the world of Artificial Intelligence (AI) with these free study materials/resources/links.
+Explore the world of Artificial Intelligence (AI) with these curated study materials/resources/links.

 <b>Basics of Artificial Intelligence</b>